pithlessly/pithlessly.github.io/comptime-calculus.md

 - Uppercase Latin letters range over terms.
 - Lowercase Latin letters range over values (a subset of terms).
 - Except $x$, which ranges over variables.
+- Types are a particular kind of value.
+- $*$ is a particular type (the type of types).
 - $\Gamma$ ranges over contexts (which map names to types).
-- $*$ is a particular value.
-- All types of lambda binders are expressions.
+- All varieties of lambda binders are values.
   Binders are annotated with their argument and return types, which we sometimes omit for brevity.